9-year-old signs six-figure NIL deal with sports agency

 However, he was happy to hear about the massive payday.

-As the summer season kicks off, Ghalee Wadood Jr. will be spending his time training for the upcoming football season, taking a set of professional headshots as a part of his new NIH deal and spending time with his family.
+As the summer season kicks off, Ghalee Wadood Jr. will be spending his time training for the upcoming football season, taking a set of professional headshots as a part of his new NIL deal, and spending time with his family.

 Despite his growing success, Ghalee Wadood Sr. wants to ensure his son has a normal childhood.